Givetel/api-docs/docs/zapier_token.md

 - Name this step "Get Token & Expiry From Storage" or similar.
 - Choose the Action Event `Get Multiple Value` and press Next.
 - In the `Configure` tab, enter the keys `token` and `token_expires`.
+- Note that this step won't succeed when you test it yet, because we haven't stored a token - this happens later.

 ## 3. Get The Current Time in UTC